devon-mar/netbox-lists/README.md

 * Users with only the `ipam | device` permission will be able to access VMs on the `devices-vms` endpoint.

+* This plugin uses NetBox's object permissions.
+Make sure users have the appropriate permissions.

 ## Installation
 1. Add `netbox-lists` to `local_requirements.txt`.
 2. Enable the plugin in `configuration.py`